helgoboss/helgobox/doc/user-guide.md

 As pointed out before, *virtual* sources exist in order to decouple your mappings from the actual MIDI/OSC source.

-The following virtual source types are kind of the lowest common denominator of possible controls.
-They are inspired by the popular 8-knobs/8-buttons layout.
-Sometimes the knobs are just knobs, sometimes they are rotary encoders - it doesn't really matter in most cases.
-The most important distinction is "something which you can move" or "something which you can press".

-Both types have:
+If you want to define a virtual source, you first need to choose among two types of virtual control elements:
+"Multi" (control elements that support more than 2 values) and "Button" (simple on/off controls).
+It's sort of the lowest common denominator among all possible control element types.
+This distinction is used by ReaLearn to optimize its user interface.
+In future, it might be used for additional improvements.

+Both types are explained in detail below.
+They support the following settings:

-- **ID:** The logical number of the control element.
-In a row of 8 knobs one would typically assign number 1 to the leftmost one and number 8 to the rightmost one.
+- **ID:** A number or name for uniquely identifying the control element.
+    - Numbers are especially suited for the 8-knobs/8-buttons layouts.
+In a row of 8 knobs one would typically assign number 1 to the leftmost and number 8 to the rightmost one.
 It's your choice.
-- **Name:** For more advanced virtual control scenarios it can be useful to think in names instead of numbers.
-If you select ID `<Named>`, you can give your virtual control element a name.
-It can take up to 16 alphanumeric and punctuation characters (no exotic characters, e.g. no umlauts).
+    - For more advanced virtual control scenarios it can be useful to think in names instead of numbers.
+That's why the IDs of virtual control elements are not limited to numbers only.
+You can use up to 16 alphanumeric and punctuation characters (no exotic characters, e.g. no umlauts).
-- **Pick:** Lets you pick predefined names.
-The names you see here are heavily inspired by the wording used with Mackie Control devices.
-If you want your main preset to be compatible with as many controller presets as possible, try to use them instead of inventing your own naming scheme.
+- **Pick:** Lets you conveniently pick out of predefined numbers and names.
+If you want your main preset to be compatible with as many controller presets as possible, try to use predefined names instead of inventing your own naming scheme.
+    - **DAW control:** The names you see here are heavily inspired by the wording used with Mackie Control devices.
+    - **Numbered:** Simply lets you pick among any number between 1 and 100.
+Wow, you can save up to 3 key presses!!!

 ###### Multi

 Represents a control element that you can "move", that is, something that allows you to choose between more than 2 values.
-Usually everything which is *not* a button :) Here's a list of typical *multis*:
+Usually everything which is *not* a simple on/off button :) Here's a list of typical *multis*:

 - Fader
 - Knob